Is your financial data telling the whole truth?

 - Missing Transactions: When a payment was made but never recorded.

-- Double Entries: When the same expense was accidentally entered twice.
+- Duplicate Entries: When the same expense was accidentally entered twice.

 - Incorrect Amounts: When a vendor invoice or payment was recorded incorrectly.